Abby Smith

-Abigail Mackenzie Smith (born October 4, 1993) is an American soccer player who plays as a goalkeeper for NJ/NY Gotham FC in the NWSL.
+Abigail Mackenzie Smith (born October 4, 1993) is an American professional soccer player who plays as a goalkeeper for the Houston Dash in the National Women's Soccer League (NWSL).

+She previously played for the Boston Breakers, Utah Royals, Kansas City Current, and Portland Thorns of the NWSL as well as the Western Sydney Wanderers of Australia's A-League.
+She played collegiate soccer for the Texas Longhorns.
+She has played for two NWSL Championship–winning teams, the 2022 Portland Thorns and 2023 NJ/NY Gotham FC.

 She has represented the United States on the under-17, under-20, under-23 and senior national teams.

 Early life

-Raised in Plano, Texas, Abby attended Plano West High School.
-She was the starting goalkeeper on the girls' soccer team before graduating a semester early to facilitate travel with the national team.
-Smith began playing soccer in elementary school.
-She played club soccer for the Dallas Texans 94 Red Soccer Club from 2005 to 2012.
-During the 2011–12 season, the team ranked first nationally in the ESPNHS Elite Clubs National League.
-She captained the team for four years and helped the team win the Nike Cup in Portland, Oregon and Gothia Cup in Gothenburg Sweden in 2008 as well as the US Youth Soccer (USYS) Region III championship finals in 2009.
-In 2009, Abby earned the USYS ODP National Championship Golden Glove.
+Raised in Plano, Texas, Smith began playing soccer in elementary school.
+She played club soccer for the Dallas Texans 94 Red Soccer Club from 2005 to 2012.During the 2011–12 season, the team ranked first nationally in the ESPNHS Elite Clubs National League.
+She captained the team for four years and helped the team win the Nike Cup in Portland, Oregon and Gothia Cup in Gothenburg, Sweden in 2008.

+Smith participated in the Olympic Development Program (ODP) from 2005 to 2010 and was a member of the Region III ODP Team.
+She played in the US Youth Soccer (USYS) Region III championship finals in 2009 and earned the USYS ODP National Championship Golden Glove.

+Smith attended Plano West High School and was the starting goalkeeper on the girls' soccer team before graduating a semester early to facilitate travel with the national team.
 She was twice named a National Soccer Coaches Association of America Youth All-America honoree in 2010 and 2011 and was named Parade Magazine All-American in 2010.

-Smith participated in the Olympic Development Program (ODP) from 2005 to 2010 and was a member of the Region III ODP Team.
 Top Drawer Soccer ranked her as the 13th-best player in the United States and the second-best player in Texas.
 ESPNHS ranked her fifth in college prospects across the nation.